RagnarGrootKoerkamp/BAPCtools/readme.md

 The generated `problem.en.pdf` is linked to the problem directory itself, if you want a persistent version of the pdf use `--cp`.

 This can also be used to create the contest pdf by running it from the contest directory.

-## Developing / Contributing to BAPCtools

-The recommended way to install all development dependencies is in a virtual environment, created with `python3 -m venv venv` and activated with `. venv/bin/activate`.<br />
-Install the development dependencies with `pip install --editable . --group dev`.

-If you want to use your local development version of BAPCtools anywhere, you can create a symlink from any `bin` directory on your `$PATH` to the virtual environment, for example: `ln -s /path/to/BAPCtools/venv/bin/bt ~/bin/bt`.

-The Python code in the repository is formatted using [Ruff](https://github.com/astral-sh/ruff) and type-checked using [mypy](https://mypy-lang.org/).
-To enable the pre-commit hook, run `pre-commit install` from the repository root.
-All Python code will now automatically be formatted and type-checked on each commit.
-If you want to run the hooks before creating a commit, use `pre-commit run` (only staged files) or `pre-commit run -a` (all files).

 ## Updating the Docker Image